 Please make sure to clean your lint trap regularly, failure to do so may result in longer drying time of clothes and/or excess condensation in your unit.
-If it is not maintained properly it may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home and this is not covered under warranty.

 Noise Transmission

 Structure-borne noise is inevitable within condominium living, the noise from one unit, walking etc, creates a vibration that is transmitted through the building structure.
 During construction Onni endeavors to help reduce this noise by way of installing soft close catches on all cabinetry and installing foam underlay under all carpet and hardwood flooring.